vintage hand saw, wood plane, hammer, and chisel laid out on an antique wooden tool chest

 Tips For Precision Cuts

 If you need to make accurate cuts at precise angles, using a hand saw can be a great choice.
-However, to achieve the desired results, you need to exercise care and precision throughout the process.
-Below are some tips on how you can cut a 45-degree angle with a hand saw, accurately.
+Below are tips for cutting a 45-degree angle with a hand saw accurately, plus the notch-starting technique carpenters use to keep the blade from wandering on the first stroke.

 Keeping The Saw Sharp